 - Disturbance Damages – To ensure owners are made whole, owners are entitled to claim for damages that arise as a natural and reasonable consequence of the expropriation.
 This can include out of pocket costs, relocation expenses, business losses (see below) and costs that are caused by an expropriation.
 See Sections 13 and 18 of Expropriations Act

-- Business Loss – When businesses suffer damages from an expropriation or works associated with the expropriation, owners can claim damages for temporary or permanent business loss.
+- Business Loss – When businesses suffer losses due to an expropriation or works associated with the expropriation, owners can claim losses due to temporary or permanent business loss.
 See Sections 13 and 19 of Expropriations Act

 - Home for a Home / Relocation Costs – When a person’s home is expropriated, he or she is entitled to compensation to ensure that he or she is able to purchase a replacement home that is reasonably similar.
 An expropriating authority also has to pay for an owner’s relocation costs and an inconvenience allowance that is equal to five percent of the value of the residence.
 See Sections 13, 15 and 18 of the Expropriations Act